-Description:The Research Thesis unit enables students to undertake independent research.
+Description: The Research Thesis unit enables students to undertake independent research.
 Students design the research project and complete a thesis at AQF Level 9 guided and supported by expert academic supervisors registered with VU Research.
-Successful completion of the unit is the means by which students-working closely with their supervisor(s)-demonstrate their ability to plan and execute a substantial research project culminating in a significant contribution to knowledge via an AQF Level 9 thesis.
+Successful completion of the unit is the means by which students ---working closely with their supervisor(s) - demonstrate their ability to plan and execute a substantial research project culminating in a significant contribution to knowledge via an AQF Level 9 thesis.
 The availability of 12, 24, 36 or 48 thesis units is for course administrative purposes and will allow students to enrol at a full-time or part-time mode, and if need be at the same time as non-thesis units.
 Thus, the availability of 12, 24, 36 or 48 thesis units will enable each student to appropriately progress in their degree.

-Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Critically review research principles, methods and theory applicable to their field of learning;

-2. Critically review relevant and current scholarly literature/s relating to the thesis topic;

-3. Investigate, analyse, evaluate and synthesise complex information in their field of study;

-4. Conduct a substantial independent research project under supervision with a high level of personal autonomy and accountability; and

-5. Present a coherent and sustained argument and be able to disseminate research results to specialist and non-specialist audiences.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.
+Critically review research principles, methods and theory applicable to their field of learning; 2.
+Critically review relevant and current scholarly literature/s relating to the thesis topic; 3.
+Investigate, analyse, evaluate and synthesise complex information in their field of study; 4.
+Conduct a substantial independent research project under supervision with a high level of personal autonomy and accountability; and 5.
+Present a coherent and sustained argument and be able to disseminate research results to specialist and non-specialist audiences.

-Class Contact: hdependent research in addition to regular meetings with the student's supervisor(s).